Biden Orders Vaccine Mandates: 'Not About Freedom or Personal Choice'

 “Many of us are frustrated with the 80 million Americans who are not vaccinated,” Biden said.

-The president ordered that companies with more than 100 employees to require coronavirus vaccines or test their staff weekly for the virus.
+The plan released by the White House noted the Department of Labor’s Occupational Safety and Health Administration (OSHA) would develop a rule requiring all private companies with 100 or more employees to make sure their employees were fully vaccinated or produce weekly negative test results.

-“We’re going to protect vaccinated workers from unvaccinated co-workers,” he said.
+“We’re going to protect vaccinated workers from unvaccinated co-workers,” Biden said.

 He noted the “vast majority” of Americans were “doing the right thing” by getting vaccinated, but that he would make life more difficult for the unvaccinated.